 • This is a personal computer dedicated CD-ROM.
 Do not attempt to play it on ordinary audio devices.
 The loud volume may damage hearing and speakers.

-System requirements for the enclosed CD-ROM
+◆System requirements for the enclosed CD-ROM

-• The following system is required to read instruction manuals contained in the enclosed CD-ROM.
+• System for viewing PDF files is required to read instruction manuals contained in the enclosed CD-ROM.